benrwoodard/timecardassistant/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of timecardassistant is to create an efficiency around time tracking and help develop a comfort level of workign with R.
+The goal of timecardassistant package is to create efficiency around time tracking along with helping improve the end users comfort level of working with R.

 ## Installation